harish-ramar/task-manager/README.md

 # Next.js SaaS Starter

-This is a starter template for building a SaaS application using **Next.js** with support for authentication, Stripe integration for payments, and a dashboard for logged-in users.
+This is a starter template for building a SaaS application using **Next.js** with support for authentication and a dashboard for logged-in users.

 **Demo: [https://next-saas-start.vercel.app/](https://next-saas-start.vercel.app/)**

 ## Features

 - Marketing landing page (`/`) with animated Terminal element
-- Pricing page (`/pricing`) which connects to Stripe Checkout
+- Pricing page (`/pricing`) showing pricing plans (payment integration removed)
 - Dashboard pages with CRUD operations on users/teams
 - Basic RBAC with Owner and Member roles
-- Subscription management with Stripe Customer Portal
 - Email/password authentication with JWTs stored to cookies
 - Global middleware to protect logged-in routes
 - Local middleware to protect Server Actions or validate Zod schemas